Govt. Polytechnic Nilokheri: Skill development programs

 Institution also imparts training to artisans and unskilled personnel run under 100% Centre Sponsored Community Development through Polytechnic (CDTP) Scheme and courses Creation of Employment Generation Opportunities (CEGO).
 These courses help in up gradation of skill and generation of employment.

+Campus

+Govt.
+Polytechnic Nilokheri campus total campus size is around 26.4 Acres.
+The institute has around 600 Diploma students.

+Student life

+Poly-Fest

+The Polytechnic along with other Polytechnic institute organizes its annual cultural fest Poly-Fest.
+It is a Two-day-long event held in October every year.

+Annual Athletic Meet

+Annual Athletic Meet is organized since 1968 in the month of March Every Year.

+Training and Placement Cell

+Training and Placement (T&P) Cell, has the primary aim of helping students to find a job during and after completion of Diploma Programme.

+Alumni Meet

+Alumni Coordinator along with the student representative of the Institute organises Alumni Meet in 2007, 2009 and 2021.

 Consultancy

-The institute is conducting testing of cement, concrete and soils for Govt.
-Deptts., Semi-Govt.
-Deptts., Public Sector Agencies and Private Sector Agencies.
-Department has the expertise to handle various Civil Works.
+The institute is testing cement, concrete and soils for government deparmtnets, semi-government departments, public sector agencies and private sector agencies.

 Alumni

-The diploma holders from this institute have found employment in various Govt.
-Deptts, Public and Pvt.
-Enterprises such as; Railways, MES, IITs, CPWD, PWD (B & R), PWD Irrigation, PWD (Public Health), Pollution Control Board, Housing Boards, HUDA, HSEB, MITC, Panchayat Raj, and some has started their own enterprises.
-Students of this institute have also been able enter other countries as well i.e. Eritrea, Dubai etc.
+The diploma holders from this institute have found employment in various government departments and public and private enterprises such as railways, MES, IIT, CPWD, PWD (B & R), PWD Irrigation, PWD (Public Health), Pollution Control Board, Housing Boards, HUDA, HSEB, MITC, and Panchayat Raj.
+Some have started their own enterprises.
+Students of the institute have also been able enter other countries as well, such as Eritrea and Dubai.

-To celebrate alumnus of the institute alumni meet are organised as like in the year 2008 and 2018.